Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: Lessons Learned

 The customer support team is on a challenging mission to accurately and efficiently respond to all kinds of customer queries.
-To support the customer support team, we started on a quest to identify the right answer to a customer query.
-We found that answer correctness is fundamental to a right answer and can be measured in terms of the \emph{truthfulness, relatedness, and completeness} of the answer.

-Learning from the common mistakes to a correct answer identified in our research, the support team now has a better understanding of how to process incoming messages and the importance of crafting questions.
-As a result, the support team at AFAS revisited the reformulation of the questions to get the correct answer from the chatbot.
-Further, while our approach is not without its flaws, AFAS has integrated our solution into their system and is testing whether some answers can be directly sent to the user.
-Even with detecting only 28\% of the 5-star rated messages, as is currently reported in our work, we anticipate freeing up to 15,000 hours per year so that the support staff can work on more challenging queries and provide near real-time answers.

-This study measured the truthfulness of a response generated by a Dutch-support chatbot using generic metrics, which can apply to companies other than AFAS.
-Even otherwise, our methodology of translating the human decision-making process to heuristics and then metrics can be used to identify different aspects of correctness.

-A notable observation of this study is that the type of user message influences the nature of mistakes.
-While there were initial signs of this observation in literature \cite{Roychowdhury-Alvarez-Moore-Krema-Gelpi-Agrawal-Rodríguez-Rodríguez-Cabrejas-Serrano-et}, our process of translating how humans assess the correctness of a response to metrics makes it apparent.
-Since most message types follow specific patterns to construct questions, it is possible to apply a subset of heuristics (instead of all) to assess its truthfulness.

-Our approach shows the viability of using custom features when the data is sparse and insufficient for training machine learning models.
-It allows us to remove specific mistakes using custom features.
-Further, our approach eliminates the need for a reference answer.
-This is possible since the generated answer is checked against the context provided by the help document.
-An advantage to this approach is that we can now assess the correctness of an answer for which a reference answer does not exist.
-This way, the metrics can work on the fly, and we can validate an answer before it reaches the user.
-However, this makes the availability of context even more important for the success and failure of the system.

-Compared to most studies in English, assessing correctness in Dutch was challenging since the most widely used software packages for natural language processing are in English.
-For example, the Python software packages used in this work are tailored for English text.
-This was evident in the performance of results when we used Dutch text versus English text.
-There was a performance gain with the English text.
-We extend this recommendation to other similar explorations in regional languages to consider translating the text to English for performance gain.
+One of the most persistent challenges we faced was defining what a right answer means.
+We found that all these valid responses share three requirements: \emph{truthfulness, relatedness, and completeness}.
+This definition is applicable to any support chatbot, as it uses criteria that are universal applicable across various domains and languages.
+These requirements provided us with a deeper understanding of the chatbot its limitations.
+Utilizing the definition of correctness and its requirements allows for a meaningful evaluation, whether conducted by humans or automated systems.